 Sweet Potato Quiche

-I can’t even talk about how much I adore this sweet potato quiche.
-My love for it is over the top!
-Not only is it so flavorful, but it’s easy to make and is absolutely perfect for brunch, lunch or even dinner!
+Not only is this Sweet Potato Quiche super flavorful, but it’s easy to make and is absolutely perfect for brunch, lunch or even dinner!
 It’s great served warm or cold, perfect paired with a green salad or fresh fruit and is a recipe that can be made ahead of time.
 Best of all, this quiche recipe is super simple to adapt to your personal preference; use your favorite cheese and meat for a dish your family is sure to love!

-You can never go wrong with a tasty egg bake to start off your day, and this crustless quiche made with sweet potato, spinach and bacon is one of my all time favorites!
+You can never go wrong with a tasty egg bake to start off your day, and this sweet potato quiche made with sweet potatoes, spinach and bacon is one of my all time favorites!
 It’s quick to put together, flavorful, and can satisfy even the heartiest of appetites.

 - Bacon.
-Always a favorite, Open Nature uncured applewood smoked bacon adds such wonderful flavor to this quiche.
+Always a favorite!
 You can swap the bacon for turkey bacon, Canadian bacon, diced ham or even sliced chicken sausage, if you prefer.

 - Sweet potato.
-I’ve made this quiche with both sweet potato and butternut squash.
+I’ve made this with both sweet potato and butternut squash.
 Wonderful either way!

 - Spinach.
-Sauté one bag of spinach before adding it to the quiche.
+Sauté one bag of baby spinach leaves before adding it to the quiche.
 A great way to sneak in extra nutrients!

 - Eggs.
 You’ll need 8 large eggs for this recipe.
 If you can get your hands on farm fresh eggs, I highly recommend them.